keithy/devops-cove/CRUSH.md

 ## Git Submodules
 - `git submodule update --init --recursive` - Initialize submodules
 - `git submodule update --remote` - Update submodule references
+- `mise run status-all` - Status for root and submodules
+- `MSG="<msg>" mise run commit-and-push-all` - Commit & push across repos
+- `mise run push-all` - Push root and submodules

 ## Code/Workflow Sharing

+The `developer-cove` project serves as a management hub for working on improvements to the eco-system.

+Harbour projects like `polerro` `fowey` `mevagissy` `looe` define build pipelines in a four level heirarchy;
+however here they should remain as fairly empty templates that enterprise user would clone/fork for different contexts/use-cases/departments.
+Their users (The Navy) would populate their pipelines folders and github workflows will spot the changes and spawn build tasks.

+However, the workflows are not required to be in these empty templates either.
+Instead they are managed in the `harbour-master` project.
+Where there is a 'menu' or 'bench' of available workflow actors.
+The Navy, configuring the local installation of a harbour will select the workflows from the 'harbour-master'.
+Specifically a 'watchman', 'builders' and 'inspectors'.